Get Answers to all your Questions

 best_answer

-The rate of heartbeat becomes faster when adrenaline is secreted into the blood so that the supply of oxygen to our muscles is more.
-The amount of blood to the digestive system and skin is reduced because of the small arteries around the muscles of these organs contract.
+The rate of heartbeat becomes faster when adrenaline is secreted into the blood so that the supply of oxygen to our muscles is greater.
+The amount of blood to the digestive system and skin is reduced because the small arteries around the muscles of these organs contract.
+As a result, it turns the direction of blood towards our skeletal muscles.
+The respiration function becomes faster due to the contraction of the diaphragm and rib muscles.
+These responses help the body cope with stress or emergencies.

 Posted by